symfony/symfony-docs/request/multiple_kernels.rst

-In most Symfony applications, incoming requests are processed by the ``web/app.php`` front controller, which instantiates the ``app/AppKernel.php`` class to create the application kernel that loads the bundles and generates the response.
+In most Symfony applications, incoming requests are processed by the ``web/app.php`` front controller, which instantiates the ``app/AppKernel.php`` class to create the application kernel that loads the bundles and handles the request to generate the response.

 This single kernel approach is a convenient default provided by the Symfony Standard edition, but Symfony applications can define any number of kernels.